Developmental psychologist Diana Baumrind identified four types of parenting styles:

-- authoritarian parenting style
+Effects of authoritarian parenting

 Associations between parenting styles and adverse outcomes are well established.